ItaiRotstein/JSX-to-TSX-project/README.md

-this is a duplicate of mern-todos project, updated with typescript. no backend. backend is at the original mern-todos project.
+This project is a duplicate of MERN-todos project, updated with TS and TSX.
+No backend.
+Backend is at the orginial project.
+Both projects have to work together to get connection between front and back.